Liver transplantation

 Liver transplantation or hepatic transplantation is the replacement of a diseased liver with the healthy liver from another person (allograft).
 Liver transplantation is a treatment option for end-stage liver disease and acute liver failure, although the availability of donor organs is a major limitation.
 Liver transplantation is highly regulated and only performed at designated transplant medical centers by highly trained transplant physicians.
 Favorable outcomes require careful screening for eligible recipients, as well as a well-calibrated live or deceased donor match.

 Medical uses

 Liver transplantation is a potential treatment for acute or chronic conditions that cause irreversible and severe ("end-stage") liver dysfunction.
 Since the procedure carries relatively high risks, is resource-intensive, and requires major life modifications after surgery, it is reserved for dire circumstances.
+It has also emerged as an option for people whose colorectal cancer has metastasized to the liver.

-Judging the appropriateness/effectiveness of liver transplant on case-by-case basis is critically important (see Contraindications), as outcomes are highly variable.
+Judging the appropriateness or effectiveness of liver transplant on case-by-case basis is critically important (see Contraindications), as outcomes are highly variable.

 Allocation

 Scoring systems are widely used to determine recipient benefit, and hence to allocate organs more fairly for transplantation.